sign-language-processing/sign-language-processing.github.io/src/index.md

 the detection of when a human voice is used in an audio signal.
 However, as VAD methods often rely on speech-specific representations such as spectrograms, they are not necessarily applicable to videos.

 @detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not.
-They take a spatial and temporal approach based on VGG-16 [@simonyan2015very] CNN to encode each frame and use a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) [@cho2014learning] to encode the sequence of frames in a window of 20 frames at 5fps.
+They took a spatial and temporal approach based on VGG-16 [@simonyan2015very] CNN to encode each frame and used a Gated Recurrent Unit (GRU) [@cho2014learning] to encode the sequence of frames in a window of 20 frames at 5fps.
-In addition to the raw frame, they either encode optical-flow history, aggregated motion history, or frame difference.
+In addition to the raw frame, they either encoded optical-flow history, aggregated motion history, or frame difference.

 @detection:moryossef2020real improved upon their method by performing sign language detection in real time.
 They identified that sign language use involves movement of the body and, as such, designed a model that works on top of estimated human poses rather than directly on the video signal.
-They calculate the optical flow norm of every joint detected on the body and apply a shallow yet effective contextualized model to predict for every frame whether the person is signing or not.
+They calculated the optical flow norm of every joint detected on the body and applied a shallow yet effective contextualized model to predict for every frame whether the person is signing or not.

-While these recent detection models achieve high performance, we need well-annotated data that include interference and distractions with non-signing instances for proper real-world evaluation. @detection:pal2023importance conducted a detailed analysis of the impact of signer overlap between the training and test sets on two sign detection benchmark datasets (Signing in the Wild [@detection:borg2019sign] and the DGS corpus [@dataset:hanke-etal-2020-extending]) used by @detection:borg2019sign and @detection:moryossef2020real.
-By comparing the accuracy with and without overlap, they notice a relative decrease in performance.
-As a result, they suggest new dataset partitions that eliminate overlap and facilitate a more accurate evaluation of performance.
+While these recent detection models achieve high performance, we need well-annotated data that include interference and distractions with non-signing instances for proper real-world evaluation.
+@detection:pal2023importance conducted a detailed analysis of the impact of signer overlap between the training and test sets on two sign detection benchmark datasets (Signing in the Wild [@detection:borg2019sign] and the DGS corpus [@dataset:hanke-etal-2020-extending]) used by @detection:borg2019sign and @detection:moryossef2020real.
+By comparing the accuracy with and without overlap, they noticed a relative decrease in performance.
+As a result, they suggested new dataset partitions that eliminate overlap and facilitate a more accurate evaluation of performance.

 ### Sign Language Identification